vizdotlife/vizdotlife.github.io/_pages/announcements.md

 If there is any remaining supply that was allocated towards the Holders Only Mint it will be allocated to Phase 2, which is the Public Mint.

 ### Will it be required to join the Discord server to be eligible for Phase 1?
-No, there is no requirement to join my Discord server to be eligible for tier 1 but we'd be happy to have you.
+No, there is no requirement to join my Discord server to be eligible for Phase 1 but we'd be happy to have you.

 ## Phase 2: Public Mint
  The second phase will be a Public Mint where anyone can mint.